by Charli Moore,

 Lime is the place to party on a Friday night.
 Patrons can chill in the Green Flash lounge (a rooftop cocktail bar above the dance floor run by vivacious patroness Jack), and late night revellers will love its pizza shack which serves up piping hot pizzas throughout the evening.

 Turtle Time Beach Bar & Grill opened in February 2015 and is fast making a name for itself as the place to be seen at Pinneys Beach.
 The specially constructed 360-degree bar is bright and breezy and offers spectacular views of the nightly Nevisian sunset.
+Do not be surprised if watching the resplendent scene before you takes you on an otherworldly journey, to places within your mind you have never been before.
+You might even ask yourself the question – “what does a sunset mean to you?” as you fall in love with the myriad colors painted in the sky.

 Want to relax aside the sand in style?
 Head to my favourite hangout Chrishi Beach.
 The only place to be seen on Nevis, rock up to this ocean-front haunt any time of the day or night and unwind to the sound of Hedda’s unique playlists that perfectly complement the stylish interiors of this up-scale beach bar.